dgstl/TouristBehaviorPatternAnalysis/README.md

-# Tourist Trajectory Modeling and Fine-Grained Spatiotemporal Behavior Pattern Mining with Scene-Adaptive Slicing in Surveillance Video Environments
+# Tracking Tourist Activities and Place Behavior via Computer Vision and Video Data

-This GitHub repository accompanies the manuscript *Tourist Trajectory Modeling and Fine-Grained Spatiotemporal Behavior Pattern Mining with Scene-Adaptive Slicing for Inference Assistance in Surveillance Video Environments*.
+This GitHub repository accompanies the manuscript *Tracking Tourist Activities and Place Behavior via Computer Vision and Video Data*.
 This study explores the spatiotemporal behavioral patterns of tourists in micro-level environments to support intelligent management and service improvements, such as optimizing destination facilities and designing routes, ultimately enhancing visitor experiences and destination reputation.

 ## 1. Project Structure and File Descriptions